It’s time for a cookout!

 * 1 lb. wild salmon, or other firm fish

-If the salmon has a thinner “belly” save for another use, or double it up on itself to create a thicker piece.
+If the salmon has a thinner “belly” trim and save for another use, or double it up on itself to create a thicker piece.

 Remove the little abductor muscle from: